 Parents with three or more NCS terminations who are still active on TANF will be allowed to continue to receive TANF/SFA benefits.
 However, if their case closes for any reason, they will be permanently disqualified.

 Mary has had 3 prior NCS terminations.
 Effective January 31, 2012, her case closes for no eligibility review.
 She reapplies for TANF on March 3.
 Her application for TANF will be denied because she is permanently disqualified.

 Ted has had 3 prior NCS terminations.
 His case closes for no Mid-Certification Review (MCR) effective March 30, 2012.
 On April 10, he calls and completes his MCR.
 Because he is within his 30 day window, he can be reinstated.
 Since his case can be reinstated back to the date of closure, he does not need to reapply, and is therefore not permanently disqualified.

 Robert has had 2 prior NCS terminations.
 Effective May 31, 2012, his case closes due to an NCS termination.
 He is now permanently disqualified.

-** NOTE: In cases where someone cures their sanction before the end of the fourth month, or when the NCS termination is overturned in fair hearing, be sure to go into the ACES WORK screen and remove that termination date when reinstating the case. **
+** NOTE: In cases where someone cures their sanction before the end of the second month, or when the NCS termination is overturned in fair hearing, be sure to go into the ACES WORK screen and remove that termination date when reinstating the case. **